-Currently I’ve been producing short animations depicting scenes of the surface of various planets; a number of these animations were produced for the recent NOVA documentary Chasing Pluto which appeared on PBS.
+Currently I’ve been producing short animations depicting scenes of the surface of various planets; a number of these animations were produced for the recent NOVA television show, including the documentaries Chasing Pluto, Pluto and Beyond, and Death Dive to Saturn which appeared on PBS.

 I owe a great deal of my success to art director, illustrator, and author Jerome Snyder, who helped shape my sense of design and jump-started my career at Scientific American.
 And I will always be indebted to my college mentor, author and educator Toni Cade Bambara, who opened my eyes and mind to the wonder and power of words.
 Two brilliant people who helped make me, me.